nohuto/regkit/README.md

 ## Theme Presets

 RegKit includes built in presets and a theme editor to customize colors (backgrounds, text, selection, borders, focus).
 Presets can be saved, exported, and imported as `.rktheme` files to share themes across machines.

-### Examples
+Examples:

 `Ayu Dark`: